 100 most expensive houses in Eyton upon the Weald Moors

-In Eyton upon the Weald Moors, a charming part of Telford and Wrekin, the real estate market showcases a fascinating range of properties.
-The most expensive house sold for a whopping £440,000 in 2013, while the least expensive fetched £50,000.
-Since 1995, there have been 16 sales in the area, with the latest occurring in 2017.
-Interestingly, 13 of these houses are located on the same street, highlighting a strong sense of community.
+In the charming area of Eyton upon the Weald Moors, part of Telford and Wrekin, the real estate market has seen some fascinating transactions.
+The most expensive house sold for an impressive £440,000 in 2013, while the least expensive went for £50,000.
+Notably, 13 of these houses are located on the same street, highlighting a sense of community.
+Since 1995, there have been 16 sales in the area, with the latest sale occurring in 2017.

 Sold in February 2013